harviator/readme_generator/README.md

   # README Generator

   ## Descrition
-  This was a homework assignment for the UofT Bootcamp.
-The application uses Node.js to ask for user data to generate a README file.
+  his was a homework assignment for the UofT Bootcamp.
+The application prompts the user for data which it uses to generate a clean and polished README file.
+Node.js and Inquirer.js are the two main technologies used on the application.

   ## Table of Contents